jolelievre/mac-config/README.md

 Follow these steps in the appropriate order (strongly recommanded) Or launch them based on your needs

+WARNING: between each step it might be recommended to reboot your computer so that installed libraries are correctly used

 # install/01-brew.sh
 - brew